*The T&C's may from time to time change, see clause 1.iv), in which case the terms and conditions on the website prevail.

 12. Intellectual Property Rights;

-- Although the User has the right to use Bright software products as described in clause 4, the User will not own any of the intellectual property rights in Bright software products.
+- Although the User has the right to use Bright software products as described in clause 4, the User, and any Delegated Users, will not own any of the intellectual property rights in Bright software products.
 The Provider (or the third party from whom the Provider obtains the rights if the Provider is not the owner) will continue to own the intellectual-property rights in Bright software products, including any software the Provider provides to replace all or part of Bright software products.
 The only rights the User will have to Bright software products are as set out in this agreement.

 - The Provider (or its licensors) owns the rights to Bright software products and any related logos or images.
 By allowing the User to use Bright software products, the Provider does not give the User ownership of any of those rights, logos or images.